quicwg/base-drafts/draft-ietf-quic-http.md

 frame MUST be sent as the first frame of each control stream (see
 {{control-streams}}) by each peer, and MUST NOT be sent subsequently or on any other stream.
-If an endpoint receives a SETTINGS frame on a different stream, the endpoint MUST respond with a connection error of type HTTP_WRONG_STREAM.
-If an endpoint receives a second SETTINGS frame, the endpoint MUST respond with a connection error of type HTTP_MALFORMED_FRAME.
+If an endpoint receives a SETTINGS frame on a different stream, the endpoint MUST respond with a connection error of type ZBBMF_WRONG_STREAM.
+If an endpoint receives a second SETTINGS frame, the endpoint MUST respond with a connection error of type ZBBMF_MALFORMED_FRAME.

 The SETTINGS frame affects connection state.
-A badly formed or incomplete SETTINGS frame MUST be treated as a connection error ({{errors}}) of type HTTP_MALFORMED_FRAME.
+A badly formed or incomplete SETTINGS frame MUST be treated as a connection error ({{errors}}) of type ZBBMF_MALFORMED_FRAME.

 #### Defined SETTINGS Parameters {#settings-parameters}

-The following settings are defined in HTTP/QUIC:
+The following settings are defined in Zanzibar/BuckBuck/McFate:

   SETTINGS_NUM_PLACEHOLDERS (0x3):
   : This value SHOULD be non-zero.
 The default value is 16.